WateryDaisy5219/heron-take-home/heron_data_launch_follow_up.md

 * **Positive cash flow (net_operating_cashflow) for 90+ days**: Lower risk
 * **Zero NSF fees (nsf_fees)**: Good financial management

-Also we've recently launched the Heron Score, which is correlated on a number of key metrics, including cash flow and various risk metrics that can be a powerful for you to quickly assess applicants.
+Also we've recently launched the Heron Score, which is correlated with a number of key metrics including cash flow and various risk metrics that can be a powerful for you to quickly assess applicants.
 Here's a link to learn more about the Heron Score:

 [link_to_support_article_heron_score]